spotinst/help/src/docs/ocean/getting-started/aks/README.md

 >**Note**: Some Virtual Node Group properties, such as node pool properties (OS types, OS Disk type), cannot be edited.
 If you need to change these properties, delete the Virtual Node Group and create a new one.

-3. Create custom Virtual Node Groups: Define which remaining managed AKS node pools will be imported into Virtual Node Groups by selection in the node pool list.
-Once you have selected the node pools, Ocean imports their compute configurations into custom Virtual Node Groups.
-Create your custom Virtual Node Groups to handle different workload requirements.
-For example:
+3. Create custom Virtual Node Groups: Define which remaining managed AKS node pools will be imported into Virtual Node Groups by selecting them in the node pool list.
+When you complete this wizard step, Ocean imports the node pool compute configurations into custom Virtual Node Groups.
+Select node pools to create custom Virtual Node Groups that handle different workload requirements, such as:

-   * VNG with regular VMs: for workloads that cannot run on Spot nodes and must run on Regular (On-demand) VMs, e.g., statefulSets, Spark drivers, and Kafka producers.
+   * Virtual Node Group with regular VMs: workloads that cannot run on Spot nodes and must run on Regular (On-demand) VMs, e.g., statefulSets, Spark drivers, and Kafka producers.
-   * Performance VNG: for workloads that need high-performance CPUs (Intel v4 or v5), a minimum vCPU 8 or higher or a larger OS Disk size, and VMs with a minimum disk 4 or higher.
+   * Performance Virtual Node Group: for workloads that need high-performance CPUs (Intel v4 or v5), a minimum vCPU 8 or higher or a larger OS Disk size, and VMs with a minimum disk 4 or higher.
-   * AI/ML VNG: for workloads that need GPUs, say GPU count: 2-4 and specific VM series r GPU families
+   * AI/ML Virtual Node Group: for workloads that need GPUs, say GPU count: 2-4 and specific VM series r GPU families
-   * Windows VNG: for workloads that need Windows nodes.
+   * Windows Virtual Node Group: for workloads that need Windows nodes.

->**Important**: One custom Virtual Node Group is created for each selected node pool.
+>**Important**: One custom Virtual Node Group is created for each node pool you select.

-Example:
+**Example:**

-The selected node pool in the example below also represents the following 4 node pools with similar configurations:

-1. Select the node pool to import and leave the rest unselected.
-Later, when you migrate your nodes to Ocean, You can consolidate all your node pools into one custom Virtual Node Group.
+The selected node pool in this example has a similar configuration to the 4 node pools listed after it.
+Later, when you migrate your nodes to Ocean, You can consolidate the 5 node pools into the custom Virtual Node Group (created from the 1 selected node pool).
-2. click the link on a custom Virtual Node Group and edit attributes if needed.

 ![aks-node-pools-listed-rep](https://github.com/user-attachments/assets/cf367d88-f022-4c32-a178-76206e3ceaf6)

+4. Click the custom Virtual Node Group link and edit attributes as required.

 ## Step 3: Connectivity